-- First-time Managers and Coaches are requested to read books or view videos on Little League Baseball mechanics.
-Big Al Baseball subscriptions are available for all managers, coaches, and parents. - Pre-season/Pre-practice meeting with players, parents/guardians covering the basics of safe play, expectations of team/player behavior to ensure a fun and safe playing environment. - Make sure equipment is in first-rate working order. - Make sure a cell phone is available at all activities, including practices. - Teach fundamentals of the game to players - Sliding correctly.
+- First-time Managers and Coaches are requested to read books or view videos on Little League Baseball mechanics. - Pre-season/Pre-practice meeting with players, parents/guardians covering the basics of safe play, expectations of team/player behavior to ensure a fun and safe playing environment. - Make sure equipment is in first-rate working order. - Make sure a cell phone is available at all activities, including practices. - Teach fundamentals of the game to players - Sliding correctly.
 This should be taught before the season starts.
 A board representative will be available to teach these fundamentals if the Manager or designated coaches do not know them. - Proper throwing motion/mechanics.
-Simple pitching motion for balance. - Proper fielding of ground balls. - Catching fly balls. - Basic batting mechanics. - Remember that the players are children. - Be open to ideas, suggestions or help. - Promote prevention as the key to keeping accidents to a minimum. - Suggest sliding pads if players have cuts or scrapes on their legs. - ALWAYS have First Aid Kits and Safety Manual on hand. - Use common sense.
+Simple pitching motion for balance. - Proper fielding of ground balls. - Catching fly balls. - Basic batting mechanics. - Remember that the players are children. - Be open to ideas, suggestions or help. - Promote prevention as the key to keeping accidents to a minimum. - Suggest sliding pads if players have cuts or scrapes on their legs. - ALWAYS have First Aid Kits on hand. - Use common sense.